knutsoned/bevy_lazy_signals/architecture.md

 ## Overview

-The LazySignals API provides convenience functions to create an ECS entity for each semantic structure that contains the proper components.
+The LazySignals API provides convenience functions to create an ECS entity for each semantic structure that contains the proper components (bundles).
 The three mappings of valid combinations of components to semantic structures is enumerated in the next sections.

 ## Primitives